linode/apl-docs/docs/for-devs/console/apps.md

 sidebar_label: Apps
 ---

-The Team Apps are shared platform applications that are available for teams to use or dedicated Team applications.
+The Apps that are available for teams to use.
+There are 2 types of Apps:

+- Dedicated for the Team (like Prometheus, Grafana, Alertmanager and Tekton Dashboard)

+- Shared by the Platform (like Harbor and Gitea)

 ![team-apps](../../img/team-apps.png)